Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 How do I confirm that I have completed the required jurisprudence learning module?

 All of the jurisprudence learning modules will be flagged incomplete in Lessonly.
 You do not need to complete all of the modules again.
+You will see a list of learning modules you have completed on your CRNM profile.

 How do I complete the jurisprudence learning modules?